1,000+ Opportunities

 Walker grant is designed to raise public awareness about the humane treatment of animals.
 This grant will be awarded to individuals and organizations 1) providing educational programming on the humane treatment of animals and 2) taking action to end inhumane treatment of animals, particularly the abuse and suffering of companion animals bred under inhumane conditions.

-Based on current listing details, eligibility includes: 501(c)(3) animal welfare organizations in Iowa; Standard Grants require IDALS licensing; Mini Grants do not require IDALS licensing.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) animal welfare organizations in Iowa; Standard Grants require IDALS licensing; Mini Grants do not require IDALS licensing.
+Confirm the full requirements in the official notice before applying.